linghengqian/hive-server2-jdbc-driver/README.md

 ## Compatibility

+### For HiveServer2 `4.0.x`

+All release products have been verified and usable in the GraalVM Native Image compiled by `GraalVM CE For JDK 22.0.2` and `GraalVM CE For JDK 24.0.2`.

+For HotSpot VM, all JAR products can be run on any `OpenJDK 8` and later distribution.

 For the Docker Image of `apache/hive:4.0.0`, you can use `1.4.0` of `io.github.linghengqian:hive-server2-jdbc-driver-thin` or `io.github.linghengqian:hive-server2-jdbc-driver-uber`.

 For the Docker Image of `apache/hive:4.0.1`, you can use `1.7.0` of `io.github.linghengqian:hive-server2-jdbc-driver-thin` or `io.github.linghengqian:hive-server2-jdbc-driver-uber`.

+### For HiveServer2 `4.1.x`

+All release products have been verified and usable in the GraalVM Native Image compiled by `GraalVM CE For JDK 22.0.2` and `GraalVM CE For JDK 24.0.2`.

+For HotSpot VM, all JAR products can be run on any `OpenJDK 17` and later distribution.

 For the Docker Image of `apache/hive:4.1.0`, you can use `2.0.0-SNAPSHOT` of `io.github.linghengqian:hive-server2-jdbc-driver-thin` or `io.github.linghengqian:hive-server2-jdbc-driver-uber`.